heidihoward/ios/README.md

-# Hydra
+# Ios
-Welcome to Hydra, a strongly consistent key-value store, built on the Ios distributed consensus protocol.
+Welcome to Ios, a distributed and strongly consistent key-value store, built on the Ios distributed consensus protocol.

 ### Installation

 Most of this project is written using Go version 1.5.3.
-The [Go lang site](https://golang.org/) details how to install and setup go.
+The [Go lang site](https://golang.org/) details how to install and setup Go.
 Don't forget to add GOPATH to your .profile.
 The project has the following dependancies:
 * [glog](github.com/golang/glog) - logging library, in the style of glog for C++
 * [gcfg](gopkg.in/gcfg.v1) - library for parsing git-config style config files